ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 **How could we improve upon this?**

 After looking at these high level estimates in comparison to the other categories, we decided to go further and produce details estimates based on specifics.
+This would allow us to take the actual purchase year into account, and account between for older, re-used and refurbished equipment.

 ### Detailed estimate methodology